-T Removal of THAR 2 as a core class Submission of THAR 81A for C-ID approval and inclusion in the TMC, after outline is revised.
-Removal of THAR 11 series from core list; only include it in electives list.
+The following objectives need to be addressed in the next five years: 1.
+Assess all SLOs for new courses that address repeatability.
 0005 ALL 02 01 Strengthen Certificate Programs and increase student completion rates.
 Survey current students to identify those working on certificates.
-(Fall 2016) Review all certificates now that all curriculum is updated and revise as needed to align with curriculum and industry changes.
-(Fall/Spring 2016/17) Schedule and conduct student orientations on the following: a) Changes in Theatre Arts curriculum, b) Planning for graduation & transfer, c) Certificate completion and job planning.
-(Fall 2016) Faculty orientation on data collection resources (request for Fall 2016) Continue to update new website with potential online survey component (goal summer 2016) Related: Analyze possibility of applying for new Musical Theatre certificate.
-(On hold, awaiting further curriculum revisions) 2016-2017 Request orientation meeting with Institutional Research on methods of identifying and tracking student progress.
-May need additional funding for STNC help to assist AAIII in further revising new website, especially if online survey component can be added.
-0006 Santa Rosa 04 02 Continue new website upgrades for Theatre Arts - Professional, dynamic look, with well-organized copy; designed so that basic updates can be easily handled by dept. staff and faculty while major changes still handled by Webmaster 1-2 times per year.
+(Fall 2017) Schedule and conduct student orientations on the following: a) Changes in Theatre Arts curriculum, b) Planning for graduation &amp; transfer, c) Certificate completion and job planning. (spring 2018) Continue to update new website with potential online survey component (goal summer 2017) Related: Analyze possibility of applying for new Musical Theatre certificate.
+(On hold, awaiting further curriculum revisions) 2017-2018 1.
+Request orientation meeting with Institutional Research on methods of identifying and tracking student progress.
+0006 Santa Rosa 04 02 Continue new website upgrades for Theatre Arts - Professional, dynamic look, with well- organized copy; designed so that basic updates can be easily handled by dept. staff and faculty while major changes still handled by Webmaster one time per year.
 The Theatre Arts website was migrated to Drupal by an STNC summer 2015.
 Further changes are needed.
 1. Layout change for a more contemporary look.
 2. Prepare copy and select new images.
 (In progress) 3.
-Create link jumps to text rather than long pages of text.
-4. Department Chair currently maintains the site.
+Create more effective link jumps.
+4. Department Chair and Admin III currently maintain the site.
 Chair, faculty and staff need more Drupal training.
-2016-2017 Additional funding for a professional web designer to continue the development of the new website, especially for special features.
+2017-2018 1.
+Additional funding for a professional web designer to continue the development of the new website, especially for special features.